Foundation Mentorship Program

 Foundation Mentorship Program, Sept 2021 - Sept 2022 with Mentors Eleanor Bond, Blair Fornwald, Sarah Fuller, Rhayne Vermette, Val T. Wint.
-Application deadline: Wednesday May 5, 2021 at 4pm.
+Extended application deadline: Friday, May 14, 2021 at noon.
 For all women and non-binary visual artists based in or near Winnipeg.

 September 2021 – August 2022

 Foundation Mentorship Program, Sept 2020 - Sept 2021 with Mentors Lori Blondeau, Nasrin Himada, Andrea Oliver Roberts, Suzie Smith, Tricia Wasney.
 Application deadline: Wednesday May 6, 2020 at 4pm.
 For all women and non-binary visual artists.